rng-guy/NFSMWBartender/README.txt

       02: Expanded all comments and also rearranged busting parameters in configuration files
       03: Further expanded file parsing and usage notes subsections in README
       04: Edited configuration files of "Advanced" feature set to use the game's vanilla values

+   11.00: Fixed "Events" spawn tables not applying to scripted patrol spawns in prologue races